chromium/chromium/docs/updater/functional_spec.md

 that application can be set to either `Force installs (system wide)` or `Force installs (per user)`.

-The updater is then expected to download and install the application on all machines where the policy is deployed, and where the application is not already installed.
+The updater then downloads and installs the application on all machines where the policy is deployed, and where the application is not already installed.